 Last Updated on

-Simple, quiet and usually among the most affordable, suction-side pool cleaners are a great option for someone with a pretty small pool without a lot of complicated cleaning needs.
-They are the easiest to operate, requiring nothing more than just snapping them into the intake side of your pool’s pump system.
+Simple, quiet, and usually among the most affordable, suction-side pool cleaners are a great option for someone with a small pool and average to minimal cleaning needs.
+They also are the easiest cleaners to operate, requiring nothing more than a plug-in to the intake side of your pool’s pump system.

 That said, there is still a great gulf of difference from model to model.
 We tested some of the most popular models on the market and wrote these reviews to help you figure out just which suction-side pool cleaner is the right one for you.
-It’s a pretty crowded market with lots of different options, not just in models but in features, so if you want a little more we included a buyers’ guide at the end of our reviews to help guide you to the best possible choice.
+It’s a pretty crowded market with lots of options between models and features.
+So, if you want a little more, we included a buyers’ guide to help you make to the best possible choice.

 |Hayward PHS41CST AquaNaut|

 |BARACUDA G3 W03000|